Samuelsen1/Tech-Writing-Samples/README.md

 # How to Manage Health Conditions on Welth.
 # Overview
 - Introduction to Welth.
-- Create an account / Logging in.
+- Creating an account / Logging in.
 - Managing conditions.
 - Tracking medication.
 - Sharing data